 Hi I’m not one for great words.
 But it brought me into a nice flowing trance state… and it was amazing to me how the 108 seemed to be completed faster and easier than expected. – Fiona

-Last week I led one of my Prana Flow classes through a 27 round sun salutation practice in preparation for the Wellington Global Mala.
-They had that same look on their face when I announced it at the beginning of class.
-27 sun salutations!
+Last week I led one of my Prana Flow classes through a 27 round sun salutation practice.
+They had that same look on their face when I announced it at the beginning of class – 27 sun salutations!
 But I reminded them that the only obstacle is the mind – the body is more than capable.
-Child is always available as a substitute for downward dog.
+Child pose is always available as a substitute for a downward dog.
 Half plank is as powerful as plank.

 And so we began.
-At the end of each round as we pulled our hands down into our heart, the energy from the room increased.
-At the end of the 27, one student told me afterward:
+At the end of each round, as we pulled our hands down into our heart, the energy from the room increased.
+At the end of the 27, one student told me afterwards:

 I felt more energised than when we began, I just wanted to keep going! – Miguel

 If you want to begin a daily practice of sun salutations, here’s how to do it.

 Start with five every morning, and add an extra sun salutation each day.
 Make it a daily practice as this builds consistency.
 At the end of the first week, you’ll be doing 11 sun salutations, and starting to get that energising high everyone talks about.
 Past ten is also when the mind starts to come into play – this is our opportunity to play witness, and be non-reactive.

 When we practice the same movement over and over, invariably it is the limits of the mind we come up against first:

 - “I’m over it.”